cs480x-22c/a2-DataVis-5Ways/README.md

 # Tableau

 I created the cars visualization in Tableau by connecting the dataset and dragging the Weight attribute to the columns and the MPG attribute to the rows.
 Tableau has a box labelled "Marks" where you can edit various elements on the graphs.
 From this I was able to color and size map, create legends, set the opacity.
-I was also able to add in to tooltip that gives the Manufacturer, Weight, and MPG when you hover over a dot.
+I was also able to add in to tooltip that gives the Car, Manufacturer, Weight, and MPG when you hover over a dot.
 To set the color to Manufacturer and set the size to Weight I dragged the attributed to the Marks box and was able to edit from there.
 I was able to edit the axises by clicking on them.

 Tableau is very intuitive to use and it very useful for people who do not code.
 I found it very easy to use Tableau and it did a lot of things automatically.
 However, I did have to do some searching on how to create the graph at first because I have only used Tableau once before and I have never used it to create a graph.